karimPortfolio/deploy-admin-panel/README.md

 # 🖥️ Cloud Resource Manager

-A modern, developer-focused dashboard for managing servers, security groups, and SSH keys.
+A modern, admin-focused dashboard for managing servers, security groups, and SSH keys.
 The platform helps you stay on top of your cloud resources with a weekly audit, intuitive UI, and automated alerts — all with support for dark/light mode and secure authentication.

 ## 🚀 Features